This add-on is operated by JAWS DB, LLC

 Provisioning with custom backup/maintenance windows

-JawsDB Maria instances have a daily backup period and a weekly maintenance period that is chosen randomly from set 8-hour blocks of time.
+JawsDB instances have a daily backup period and a weekly maintenance period that is chosen randomly from set 8-hour blocks of time.
 These 8-hour blocks are chosen to minimize impact based on average business operation hours.
-However, JawsDB Maria also allows users of single-tenant servers (Whitetip plans and higher) to customize these windows when the instances are provisioned using custom command parameters.
+However, JawsDB also allows users of single-tenant servers (Whitetip plans and higher) to customize these windows when the instances are provisioned using custom command parameters.

 Backup windows must be at least 30 minutes long and must not overlap.